 Even though athlete’s foot is a common condition shared by athletes of every ilk, it’s a condition that anyone can develop.
 The fungus that causes the red, itchy rashes on your feet love damp, dark conditions — it thrives in steam rooms, swimming pool walkways and locker room floors.
 Athlete’s foot is highly contagious, and if it’s left untreated, it can turn into a serious skin condition that makes your feet even more susceptible to further infections and sores.
 Don’t hesitate.
 Call podiatry practice in Clifton, New Jersey today to get the best athlete’s foot treatment and advice on how to prevent future attacks.

 If you have an itchy, burning rash between your toes or on your feet, you may have a very common condition called athlete’s foot.
-Also called tinea pedis, athlete’s foot is a highly contagious rash caused by a fungus that’s frequently found on floors or in clothing.
+Also called tinea pedis, an athlete’s foot is a highly contagious rash caused by a fungus that’s frequently found on floors or in clothing.
 It’s commonly passed around in fitness center locker rooms and public showers.